timklapdor/csulx/_strategies/Mapping-Students-Locations.md

 ### Guide

 There are a few issues to be aware of concerning privacy and location data.
 To minimise the risks ensure that students keep identification of where they are down to local areas, not street locations, so use post codes or pins dropped in town centres.

 It is important to remind students not to include personal information, such as their home address, but rather identify a nearby public location such as their nearest public library.

-When setting up this activity, see the example from PHL101 below, and include information like a small explanatory video and ensure that the the map URL is linked from the navigation.
+When setting up this activity, see the example from PHL101 below, and include information like a small explanatory video and ensure that the map URL is linked from the navigation.

 ![Screenshot of PHL101's map](../images/practices/Mapping-Students-Locations-3.jpg){: .u-full-width}